A Background of the Prestigious Firefighter Challenge Coin

 How Do You Get a Challenge Coin?

 There are a few different ways to collect challenge coins for firefighters.
-For the most part, you will need to be a firefighter to receive a challenge coin, but some are available for buys to buy as well.
+For the most part, you will need to be a firefighter to receive a challenge coin, but some are available to buy as well.

 Some fire departments will give all their firemen a special challenge coin to carry with them to protect them from the flames.